History of the Jews in Brazil: Attitude towards antisemitism

 In 2022, a Pentecostal pastor who prayed in front of his congregation for a second Holocaust was sentenced to 18 years and 6 months in prison, the longest sentence for antisemitism to date.

 According to a U.S. Department of State report, antisemitism in Brazil remains rare.
-The results of a global survey on anti-Semitic sentiments, released by the Anti-Defamation League, ranked Brazil among the least anti-Semitic countries in the world.
+The results of a global survey on antisemitic sentiments, released by the Anti-Defamation League, ranked Brazil among the least antisemitic countries in the world.
 According to this global survey conducted between July 2013 and February 2014, Brazil has the lowest "Anti-Semitic Index" (16%) in Latin America and the third lowest in all Americas, only behind Canada (14%) and the United States (9%).